mantidproject/mantid/docs/source/workbench/instrumentviewer.rst

                               # 4: SPHERICAL_X,   5: SPHERICAL_Y,   6: SPHERICAL_Z,
                               # 7: SideBySide

-To switch to a different viewing axis, use
+To switch to a different viewing axis, use:

 .. code-block:: python

   myiv.set_axis("Y+")  # (Z+, Z-, Y+, Y-, X+, X-)

-To select the range for the data (intensity, color map legend), use
+To select the range for the data (intensity, color map legend), use:

 .. code-block:: python